How much does it cost to attend PCC?

-- What if I need a job to meet my college expenses?
+What if I need a job to pay for college?

-PCC students are normally able to pay for college without loans because of the affordable rate, work assistance program, and scholarships available.
-A recent survey showed that most PCC students are able to graduate completely debt-free!
+PCC students are normally able to pay for college without loans because of the affordable rate, student employment opportunities, and scholarships available.
+In fact, a recent survey showed that most PCC students are able to graduate debt free.

-Although PCC is accredited, the College does not participate in student aid programs administered by the Department of Education nor does it receive any state or federal funding.
+Although PCC is accredited, the College does not participate in student aid programs administered by the Department of Education or receive any state or federal funding.
 Accordingly, the College is not able to provide 1098-T tax forms for tuition tax deductions.

 What if I have more questions?

 Please contact us.
 We’re excited you’re considering PCC and would be glad to answer your questions.